Skip to main content

 Average Sunshine: 48 hours of sunshine

-February - The Best Month to Get Married for Celebrations and Hot Honeymoons
+February - The Best Wedding Month for Hot Honeymoons

 February is another wedding month that is less popular with wedding couples.
 In 2023, February will see just under 3% of all UK weddings take place - slightly more than January, still less than peak wedding season.
 However, February still has plenty to offer couples.

-In addition to the themed celebrations, February also has a half term holiday, making it great for mid-week weddings that suit your teacher pals and any wedding guests with young school-aged children.
+- February also has a half term holiday, making it great for midweek weddings that suit your teacher pals and any wedding guests with young school-aged children.
 Getting married in the week can see your venue hire more than halve!

 February Weather: UK Averages